 The Court had hated Madame de Pompadour, but Madame du Barry is even less popular.
 The members of the French aristocracy find her terribly vulgar and flat, and want nothing to do with her.

 Her biggest opponent is the dauphine Marie Antoinette, who refuses to speak to her.
-The court protocol prohibits Madame du Barry to say something against someone who is higher in rank first.
-She must wait until they address her.
+The court protocol prohibits Madame du Barry to say anything to someone who is higher in rank.
+She must wait until they address her before a conversation of any kind can start.

 Only after continuing pressure of the King, Marie Antoinette’s grandfather by marriage, she yields and speaks to Jeanne.
-The famous and only words Marie Antoinette says are; "There are a lot of people at Versailles today" .
+The famous and only words Marie Antoinette say to her are; "There are a lot of people at Versailles today" .
 Madame du Barry is delighted, she finally belongs!

 The fact that the nobility does not accept her does not bother Jeanne, nor does it bother King Louis XV.
-He is crazy about her and gives her all kinds of gifts, among which the castle of Louvecienne where Jeanne orders to build a luxury Pavilion.
+He is crazy about her and gives her all kinds of gifts, among which the castle of Louvecienne,.
+Jeanne orders to build a luxury Pavilion in te garden there.
 The feasts that are kept here are famous and everyone wants to be there, in spite of their prejudice against Jeanne.

 Unlike her predecessor Madame de Pompadour, Jeanne has no political meaning at the time she is at court.
 Much of her time she spends in her country home in Lonveciennes, where she gets the reputation of generous patron in the arts.